.

 Camp Features:

-• Greenhouse for learning horticulture and growing fruits and vegetables
+• Greenhouse with opportunity for learning horticulture

-• Outdoor swimming pool
+• Outdoor swimming pool (summer months only)

 • High and low rope challenge courses

-• A western-inspired overnight site
+• A western-inspired overnight site with rustic cabins and campfire

-• Basketball court and Gaga Ball pit
+• Gaga Ball pit

 Tim Horton Memorial Camp